bartvandebiezen/css-conventions/css-conventions.md

 - Align prefixes.
 - Add an empty line at end of file.

-## Declarations

-### All declarations should end with a semi-colon.
-Even the last declaration within a rule.

-- Makes it easier to reorder declarations.
-- Removing the last semi-colon is needles optimization.
-Automate this with the compiler.

 ## Naming

 ### Write selectors in lowercase, and separate different words within a name with hyphens.